Claudio Williman: President of Uruguay

-He was the de facto caretaker president of Uruguay chosen by José Batlle y Ordóñez to succeed him after his first term in office.

 Williman was chosen by Batlle to succeed him as Uruguayan presidents were constitutionally barred from serving consecutive terms.
+Batlle’s naming of Williman as his preferred successor came in late 1905.
+On October the 15th 1905 the newspaper “El Siglio” stated “The President of the Republic has told his friends among the legislators that the candidacy of Doctor Claudio Williman for future President of the Republic is the one which he prefers.”
+As noted by one study, “Visitors to Batlle’s house in Montevideo were much in evidence.
+Within 3 days, more than enough vote pledges were secured from the Colorado legislators to assure Williman’s election as the next President.”
+On October the 30th, the formal proclamation of Williman signed by 53 Colorado legislators, which was more than the constitutional majority, was published.
+A campaign was launched to popularize Williman’s candidacy, with biographies circulated and committees formed to explain his virtues.
+In addition to local newspapers in the interior coming out for Williman, all the new Colorado departmental organizations formally announced their support for him, with this Trienta y Tres statement, as noted by one study, being typical: “The Departmental Committee believes itself to be interpreting the will of the coreligionaries of the department who see in Dr. Williman the surest guarantee that his government will carry on in the progressive currents ably sown by the present administration.”

+In 1907 Williman was elected President of the Republic for the period 1907-1911 by the General Assembly.

 His policies generally followed those of Batlle.
 Williman had indicated that he would continue Batlle’s policies in a speech he made to the legislature after taking the oath of office.
 In his speech, he praised the outgoing government for “its noble and just preoccupation with the betterment of the humble” and called for measures such as a new Ministry of Public Education, a government labor office, reorganisation of public charity, and regulation of corporations.
 He also stated the need “to resolve the problem of populating the interior, which in the midst of great prosperity remains half deserted, since it is not the existence of a handful of great fortunes which constitutes the wealth of a nation.”
 As noted by one study, “This last sentence got a great round of applause, and the whole speech sat well with the Colorado legislators.”